 Ballet News+ Latest

-Karen Kain's Primer on Anna Karenina
+Karen Kain's Primer on The Dream & Being and Nothingness

-The Essence of Existence: Sartre Transformed into Dance
+Being and Nothingness: Sartre Transformed into Dance

 A single, bare light bulb illuminates the darkened stage for the opening solo of Guillaume Côté’s Being and Nothingness.
 The solo serves as the backbone to a story exploring loneliness, self-discovery and what it means to be alive.